-- By high-speed data, I mean 4G LTE data.
-Once all of the 4G LTE data allotted in a plan is used, Mint subscribers have access to unlimited data at 2G speeds.
+- “High-speed data” refers to typical data use (usually 4G speeds).
+Once all of the high-speed data allotted in a plan is used, Mint subscribers have access to unlimited data at 2G speeds.
 Expand the “Plans and pricing” section for more information.

 - I go into more detail in the “Support experience” section of my Mint Mobile review.

-- Mint Mobile offers another affiliate program with commissions of $20 per order.
-I’m not currently a member of that program.
-See Mint Mobile’s affiliate program web page (archived copy from 4/18/2019) for additional details on that program.
+- See Mint Mobile’s affiliate program web page (archived copy from 4/18/2019) for additional details.

 - I discuss this in some depth in my article Reliability of Nationwide U.S. Wireless Networks.